t-0hmura/uma_pysis/README.md

-# UMA – PySisyphus Interface
+# UMA – Pysisyphus Interface

-A wrapper that lets you call [Meta’s **UMA**](https://github.com/facebookresearch/fairchem) *machine‑learned interatomic potentials* to use with the [**PySisyphus** by J. Steinmetzer et al.](https://github.com/eljost/pysisyphus), a software-suite for the exploration of potential energy surfaces.
+A wrapper that lets you call [Meta’s **UMA**](https://github.com/facebookresearch/fairchem) *machine‑learned interatomic potentials* to use with the [**Pysisyphus** by J. Steinmetzer et al.](https://github.com/eljost/pysisyphus), a software-suite for the exploration of potential energy surfaces.

 In this implementation, Energy, Force and **Analytic Hessian** were extracted from UMA model by back‑propagating *twice* through its neural network.
-This interface connect them to PySisyphus so you can carry out growing‑string calculations, transition‑state searches, vibrational analysis, $\Delta G^{\ddagger}$ & $\Delta G$ calculation etc., with one of the latest MLIPs.
+This interface connect them to Pysisyphus so you can carry out growing‑string calculations, transition‑state searches, vibrational analysis, $\Delta G^{\ddagger}$ & $\Delta G$ calculation etc., with one of the latest MLIPs.

 ---